LoadMaster in Azure Government

 When you instantiate a 10 Gb interface, it appears as two interfaces in the LoadMaster Web User Interface (WUI).
 The two interfaces are related and have the same MAC address.
 Only the first interface has an IP address.
 If you want to modify the interface, you must do this on the interface that has the IP address listed.

-2. License the LoadMaster.
+2. License and log into the LoadMaster.

-3. Verify that the Mellanox driver has instantiated correctly by performing the following steps:
+11. Log into the LoadMaster and verify that the Mellanox driver has instantiated correctly by performing the following steps:

 a) If the LoadMaster was deployed with a single interface, two interfaces are displayed under System Configuration > Interfaces on the LoadMaster WUI.
 If only one interface is displayed this means that the Mellanox driver has not instantiated.

-e) You can also verify that two interfaces are active by checking performing an Ifconfig.
+b) You can also verify that two interfaces are active by checking performing an Ifconfig.
 To perform an Ifconfig, navigate to System Configuration > Logging Options > System Log Files and click Debug Options.
 On the Debug Options screen, click Ifconfig.
 This displays two interfaces with the same hardware address.

 The Azure WUI does not allow interfaces with accelerated networking to be added.
 You must add the interface by using the Azure command line interface (CLI) or by using PowerShell.